 It is communications of this kind, as has been observed elsewhere, which bring conviction home to the mind of the person concerned, far more effectively than even the most stringent tests that can be devised by the scientific investigator.
 The conviction is a personal one, and may not influence the outside world, but after all each investigator demands primarily to know the truth for himself by direct personal evidence, and the most satisfactory proof for the individual is never the most convincing for the world at large.
-Throughout our talk," says Mr. Bradley, "the note of gladness was uppermost.
+Through-CONVINCING out our talk," says Mr. Bradley, "the note of gladness was uppermost.
 The grateful gladness of eternity, the magnificent laughter of survival, the knowledge of the dawn of the inconceivable.
-Before she went, I asked her if she would come back and talk on the following night.
-She promised that she would.
-We had just said good night to each other, and an audible kiss was heard as she went away."
-Of his own mental attitude at the time, he observes: "Doubt took flight when faced by an unchallengeable fact and the mind understood in a flash that what had hitherto appeared to be impossible was possible."
-Of his previous attitude he observes: "Living through the years of the most devastating and iniquitous war in the history of the world, and watching the effects of an equally devastating and revengeful peace, I saw no reason for man's eternal existence.
-Civilization had become a mockery, and humanity a misnomer.
-This was my mentality at Arlena Towers on that evening in June."

-THE MOST
+Be-

-CONVINCING EVIDENCE FOR THE INDIVIDUAL.
+THE MOST EVIDENCE FOR THE